Captured Anthems for an Empty Bathtub

 Captured Anthems for an Empty Bathtub is an album by KC Accidental, self-released in 1998 and re-released in 2003 on Noise Factory Records.

 Track listing

 All songs by Kevin Drew and Charles Spearin.
+Only the first six songs listed below were on the original 1998 edition of the album, with the last six having been released the following year on Anthems for the Could've Bin Pills, with the two albums released together only at the time of the reissue.